lessandsass/taskApp/README.md

 cp .env.example .env
 ````

-- Replace the field with the parameters
+- Replace the fields with the parameters

 ````
 DB_CONNECTION=mysql